John Osborne: Early life

 Osborne was born on 12 December 1929 in London, the son of Thomas Godfrey Osborne, a commercial artist and advertising copywriter of South Welsh ancestry, and Nellie Beatrice Grove, a Cockney barmaid.

-In 1935 his family moved to the north Surrey suburb of Stoneleigh, near Ewell, in search of a better life.
+In 1936, the family moved to the north Surrey suburb of Stoneleigh, where Thomas's mother had already settled.
 Osborne, however, would regard it as a cultural desert – a school friend declared subsequently that "he thought [we] were a lot of dull, uninteresting people."
 He adored his father but hated his mother, whom he described as "hypocritical, self-absorbed, calculating and indifferent."

-Thomas Osborne died in 1941, leaving the young boy an insurance settlement which he used to pay for a private education at Belmont College, a minor public school in Barnstaple that closed in the 1960s.
+Thomas Osborne died in 1940, leaving the young boy an insurance settlement which he used to pay for a private education at Belmont College, a minor public school in Barnstaple, Devon.
 He entered the school in 1943, but was expelled in the summer term of 1945.
 Osborne claimed this was for hitting the headmaster, who had struck him for listening to a broadcast by Frank Sinatra, but another former pupil asserted that Osborne was caught fighting with other pupils and did not assault the headmaster.
 A School Certificate was the only formal qualification he acquired.

+Career

 After school, Osborne went home to his mother in London and briefly tried trade journalism.
 A job tutoring a touring company of junior actors introduced him to the theatre.
-He soon became involved as a stage manager and actor, joining Anthony Creighton's provincial touring company.
-Osborne tried his hand at writing plays, co-writing his first, The Devil Inside Him, with his mentor Stella Linden, who then directed it at the Theatre Royal in Huddersfield in 1950.
+He soon became involved as a stage manager and actor and joined Anthony Creighton's provincial touring company.
+Osborne tried his hand at writing plays, co-writing his first, The Devil Inside Him, with his mentor Stella Linden, who directed it at the Theatre Royal in Huddersfield in 1950.
 In June 1951 Osborne married Pamela Lane.
-His second play Personal Enemy was written with Anthony Creighton (with whom he later wrote Epitaph for George Dillon staged at the Royal Court in 1958).
+His second play, Personal Enemy, was written with Anthony Creighton, with whom he later wrote Epitaph for George Dillon, staged at the Royal Court in 1958.
 Personal Enemy was staged in regional theatres before he submitted Look Back in Anger.